michaelolof/vue-state-validator/README.md

        *  - Amount is required must be a number, and must be between 100 and 100,000 */ const options = [
-        { field: this.fullname, rules: this.fullname.rules },
+        { target: this.fullname, rules: this.fullname.rules },
-        { field: this.age, rules: this.age.rules },
+        { target: this.age, rules: this.age.rules },
-        { field: this.amount, rules: this.amount.rules }
+        { target: this.amount, rules: this.amount.rules }
       ]

       const isValid = validateAndMutate(options);